Basic Usage#

 positional arguments:

-applicable_day Day of data you want to rerun.
-Format of date: YYYY-MM-DD
+applicable_day Day of data to run.
+Format: YYYY-MM-DD

 options: